Ergodic decompositions of geometric measures on Anosov homogeneous spaces: -ergodic decompositions of BR-measures

 We have $\ga{\ga_0}\ga^{-1} D\subset D$ by \cite[Proof of Prop.
 10.7]{LO}.
 Together with (2) above, it follows that

 Consequently, \eqref{eq.sups} contains

 which has a positive $\nu_\psi$-measure by \cite[Proof of Prop.
 10.7]{LO}.
 This proves the claim. $ $

 \begin{Rmk}\rm We remark that the approach of this paper shows the following result when $G$ has rank one. \begin{thm} Let $G$ have rank one, and $\Gamma<G$ be a Zariski dense discrete subgroup.
 Let $\nu_o$ be an ergodic $\Gamma$-conformal probability measure on the limit set of $\Gamma$.
 Let $m^{\BMS}$ and $m^{\BR}$ be respectively the $\BMS$ and $\BR$ measures on $\Gamma\ba G$ associated to $\nu_o$.
 Suppose that $m^{\BMS}$ is $AM$-ergodic.
-If $G\not\simeq \op{SL}_2(\br)$, then $m^{\BMS}$ is $A$-ergodic and $m^{\BR}$ is $N$-ergodic.
-If $G\simeq \op{SL}_2(\br)$, then $m^{\BMS}$ (resp. $m^{\BR}$) is the sum of at most two $A$-ergodic (resp. $N$-ergodic) components. \end{thm} In the rank one case, all the properties that we had to establish for Anosov groups hold automatically from the negative curvature property of the associated symmetric space.
+Then $m^{\BMS}$ is $A$-ergodic and $m^{\BR}$ is $N$-ergodic. \end{thm} In the rank one case, all the properties that we had to establish for Anosov groups hold automatically from the negative curvature property of the associated symmetric space.
 As $\Gamma$ is Zariski dense, Theorem \ref{thm.AE} proves that $m^{\BMS}$ is the sum of at most $[M:M^\circ]$ number of $A$-ergodic components.
 Then the Hopf ratio ergodic theorem for the one-parameter subgroup $A$ implies that $\nu_o$ gives full measure on the set of strong Myrberg limit points of $\Gamma$, i.e., Corollary \ref{full3} holds.
 Now the arguments in section 7 shows that the set of $\nu_o$-essential values is equal to $AM$, and hence $m^{\BR}$ is the sum of at most $[M:M^\circ]$ number of $N$-ergodic components.
 When $G\not\simeq \op{SL}_2(\br)$, $M$ is connected \cite[Lem.
-2.4]{Win} and for $G\simeq \op{SL}_2(\br)$, $M=\{\pm e\}$.
+2.4]{Win} and for $G\simeq \op{SL}_2(\br)$, $M_\Gamma=\{\pm e\}$ by (\cite{CG}, Lem.
+2).
 Hence Theorem \ref{final} follows. \end{Rmk}